KnowageLabs/Knowage-Documentation/administrator-guide/ka_Etl.rst

 -  language is the chosen language for code generation.
 The two possible options are: Java and Perl.

-Creating the analytical document

 Values in the template must be consistent with those defined in Talend, in order to ensure the proper execution of the ETL document on Knowage Server.

 Creating the analytical document